Mrs. Murphy Exemption to the Fair Housing Act Defined

 Will the Mrs. Murphy Exemption Last?

-Most people now consider the Mrs. Murphy Exemption outdated at best and racist at worst.
+Most people now consider the Mrs. Murphy Exemption outdated.
 General practice is that property owners (or anyone, for that matter) should not practice discrimination in any way.

 Today, few use this exemption anymore because most don’t want to be the property owner who discriminates.
 They may also be morally opposed to the idea in the first place.
-Some have called to repeal the exemption, such as the Harvard Civil Rights-Civil Liberties Law Review.
+Some, such as the Harvard Civil Rights-Civil Liberties Law Review, have called to repeal the exemption.

-Whether congress formally repeals the exemption or it’s simply forgotten, it seems likely the Mrs. Murphy Exemption won’t be around much longer.
+Whether Congress formally repeals the exemption or it’s simply forgotten, the Mrs. Murphy Exemption seems unlikely to last much longer.